Homer: He was a zombie?

 - This exchange after Glenn Quagmire saves a woman who is having a heart attack while changing at the mall:

 Woman 3: Thank God you know CPR!

 - Also the basic frame of this trope is present in a joke in the (same) episode where Peter is blind.
-After Peter saves Horace from a burning building he is asked how he found the courage to risk his life inside said burning building, to which Peter responds "That freaking place was on fire?!"
+After Peter saves Horace from a burning building he is asked how he found the courage to risk his life inside said burning building:

 - In Archer:

-Archer: Well, I didn't know that.
-Ass. (clips wires)
+Archer: Well, I didn't know that, Ass! [clips wires] Okay.

 - In the first episode of Clerks: The Animated Series, after Dante and Randal thwart Leonardo Leonardo they realise they forgot to blow up his convenience store.
 Cue Leonardo's convenience store blowing up and Jay and Silent Bob walking from the wreckage.

 Dante: How did you know about the plan?

 - The Secret Saturdays: Happens in "Black Monday" when Drew attempts to shoot her Mirror Universe counterpart in the face with the Claw, only to have her doppelganger parry it with her prehensile tongue.